kpuka/SIMAH/_portfolio/02 Sample Size Calculator.md

 Estimate the sample size providing 80% power in a two-sided test with $\alpha$ of 5% to detect an effect of bilirubin levels on survival.
 We hypothesize that the hazard ratio per mg/dL increase in bilirubin will be 1.15, adjusting for the effects of hepatomegaly, edema, and spiders.
 Past studies suggest an estimated 15% cumulative mortality over the study period, the standard deviation of bilirubin is 4.5 mg/dL, and the other variables adjusted for in the model are estimated to account for 20% of the variance in bilirubin*.
 Lastly, assume that 10% of participants will be lost to follow-up.

-* Note: to estimate multicorrection value, consider conducting a regression where the outcome is your indepdent variable of interest and the predictors are the remaining variables to be controlled for.
-What is the R<sup>2</sup> of this regression?
-That should be what is entered in this field.
-As this field becomes closer to 1, more samples will be required.

 - *Type of outcome variable:* Time-to-event
 - *Type of independent variable:* Continuous
 - *Minimum detectable hazard ratio:* 1.15